getCompass/userbot/README.md

 ### `POST /user/getList`

-The method for getting the data about the workspace members.<br>
+The method for getting data about the team members of.<br>
-URL for the request: `https://userbot.getcompass.com/api/v2/user/getList`
+URL for the request: `https://userbot.getcompass.com/api/v3/user/getList`

 The following parameters can be used in the request body: